ahundredcrmanswers/CRMBookmarklets/README.md

 * Enable All Fields - Enables all visible fields on the form to all you to edit them.
 * show Schema Names - Changes all input labels form their display name to the their schama name.

 Bookmarklets.js.template - this is a template file that can be copied from to make a new bookmarklets file.
 Just copy and rename it with the ".js" extension in the Bookmaklets folder.
-From there you can edit
+From there you can edit you new bookmarklet file.

+The following is the template that you can edit.
 ```javascript
 /*
 <BookmarkletInfo>